CSFC 2025 Priority Bill List

 Summary:

 Section 20 of article X of the state constitution (TABOR) defines "fiscal year spending" as not including either "damage awards" or "property sales".
 Although TABOR does not define either "damage award" or "property sale", the TABOR implementing statutes do.
-The bill clarifies both of these definitions for state fiscal years commencing on or after July 1, 2024.
+The act clarifies both of these definitions for state fiscal years commencing on or after July 1, 2024.

 Status: 2/20/2025 Introduced In Senate - Assigned to Finance